YanWittmann/math-eval/doc/guide/md/basics/for.md

 ### Objects

-Since objects and lists are represented by the same data structure internally, the iterable works quite similar.
+Since objects and lists are represented by the same data structure internally, their iterable works quite similar.
 When providing one variable as iterator parameter, only the values are returned.
 When providing two, the key is passed alongside the value.